heptarch/heptarch.github.io/drafts/entropy.md

 ## Redundancy and surprisal

 The study of redundancy in the English language goes back to the classic 1948 paper of Claude Shannon, ["Prediction and Entropy of Printed English"](https://www.princeton.edu/~wbialek/rome/refs/shannon_51.pdf).
-Shannon was interested in the unpredictability or of an average English word, and proposed to approximate it using $N$-grams, or sequences of $N$ letters.
+Shannon was interested in the unpredictability of an average English word, and proposed to approximate it using $N$-grams, or sequences of $N$ letters.
 The basic idea was that, if I hand you $N$ letters, the entropy or unpredictability of the next letter is the *$N$-gram entropy* $F_N$.
 In the infinite $N$ limit, we get the true entropy of English, $F_\infty$, which is the unpredictability of the next letter given an arbitrary amount of text.
 Shannon reports that

 $$
 H(\text{English}) = \lim_{N\to\infty} F_N \approx 0.6-1.3,